CooperToons HomePage Dept. of Education Merry History CooperToons Books

 A Little Help from Joe's Friends

 So despite Joe's early analysis, none of the players - that's NONE!
 KEINS!
 NICHTS! - had a monotonic linear increase in winnings.
 Although some of the players did have an initial increase in their bankroll none so much as doubled their money.
-Instead all the winnings showed an overall downward trend until the players lost everything.
+Instead eventually all the winnings showed an overall downward trend until the players lost everything.

 But it's not actually the downward trend that raises eyebrows.
 It's the amount of the downward trend which is - as Artie Johnson might have said - verrryyyyyyy interesting.